 Proposition 19 is a billion-dollar tax increase on families.
 It takes away one of the best ways parents have to help their children—the right, enshrined in California’s Constitution since 1986, to pass their home and other property on without any increase in property taxes.”

 The new law goes into effect on February 16, 2021.
 That means, if you need to make any gifting changes to protect the current property tax assessment for your family, you must contact your Estate Planning Attorney quickly.
-Visit HudackLaw.com Open Link in a New Window or call us at 714-351-3236 or 951-708-3577 today for more information about all of your Estate Planning needs.
+Contact Hudack Law today at (877) 314-4309 Toll-free, please visit areas of service (open link in a new tab) or hudacklaw.com (open link in a new tab) for more information about all of your Estate Planning needs.